openjdm/openjdm.github.io/book/affective_forecasting.md

 college football fans to predict how the outcome of a college football game would affect their happiness.
-One group of participants was asked to complete a “prospective” diary of all the time they thought they might spend on future activities after the football game, as opposed to those who were merely asked to think about the football game outcome.
+One group of participants was asked to complete a “prospective” diary of all the time they thought they might spend on future activities after the football game, whereas another group was merely asked to think about the football game outcome.
 They found that fans who completed the prospective diary were less likely to overpredict their emotions than the control group.
 These findings demonstrate how thinking about multiple events, rather than one